sofiyyahh/GildedRose_java/READ1.md

 This file is added to trigger the GitHub Actions CI workflow.

-No source code or test logic is modified.
+No source code or test logic is modified in this file.